John Simon (linebacker)

-John Simon (born October 14, 1990) is an American football outside linebacker who is a free agent.
-He played college football at Ohio State, and was drafted by the Baltimore Ravens in the fourth round of the 2013 NFL Draft.
-He has also played for the Houston Texans, Indianapolis Colts, New England Patriots, Tennessee Titans, and Pittsburgh Steelers.
+John Simon (born October 14, 1990) is an American former professional football player who was a linebacker in the National Football League (NFL).
+He played college football for the Ohio State Buckeyes, and was selected by the Baltimore Ravens in the fourth round of the 2013 NFL draft.
+He also played for the Houston Texans, Indianapolis Colts, New England Patriots, Tennessee Titans, and Pittsburgh Steelers.

-Early years
+Early life

 Simon was born in Youngstown, Ohio.
 He played high school football for the Mooney Cardinals of Cardinal Mooney High School in Youngstown, Ohio.
 Ranked by Rivals.com as the No. 36 defensive tackle in the class of 2009, Simon chose Ohio State over offers from Nebraska, Notre Dame and Pittsburgh.
 He played in the 2009 U.S. Army All-American Bowl.

 College career

 Simon attended Ohio State University, and played for the Ohio State Buckeyes football team from 2009 to 2012.
 As a senior in 2012, he was named the Big Ten Conference Defensive Player of the Year, and received first-team All-Big Ten honors.
 He was also named a third-team All-American selection by the Associated Press.
 He finished his career with 154 tackles and 20.5 quarterback sacks.